 Exploring the Beautiful San Juan National Forest: Treasure Falls in Pagosa Springs, Colorado

 Surrounded by over 3 million acres of gorgeous wilderness, it is no surprise that Pagosa Springs is home to some of the best hiking trails in Colorado.
 With a seemingly endless supply of trails nearby in the San Juan National Forest, there are more than enough options to choose from on your visit, regardless of your fitness level and/or preferred scenery.
-Wildlife watching, beautiful waterfalls, picturesque lakes, streams, and creeks, colorful fall foliage, and the amazing San Juan mountains, are just some of the things you can look forward to on a Pagosa Springs vacation.
+Wildlife watching, beautiful waterfalls, picturesque lakes, streams and creeks, colorful fall foliage, and the amazing San Juan mountains, are just some of the things you can look forward to seeing and doing on a Pagosa Springs vacation.
 Treasure Falls is the premier hike for anyone staying in or near Pagosa.

 The Treasure Falls name comes from a local legend consisting of a chest buried with gold somewhere on Treasure Mountain.
 Supposedly, the French buried their gold here when escaping from the Native Americans.

 The Treasure Falls hike is a great option for almost any visitor in basic shape due to the short distance, relatively easy intensity, and short time commitment involved.
 This hike can easily be incorporated into any visit.
 Because the hike is short, it will not take up all your time and energy like some of the longer waterfall hikes in the area.
 For those unable to complete a hike, there is a decent view from the parking lot.

 The trail is a bit steep and can be a bit slippery going downhill, so wear sturdy shoes and take your time.
 It is mostly shady and lined with beautiful pines, spruce, and Aspen trees.
 If you are lucky enough to visit during the fall season, you may get to see some beautiful yellow Aspens.